 This means that the council will bid for Kickstart placements and funding on behalf of smaller organisations.
 The authority can also support with skills and training support throughout the six month placement.

 The council aims to ensure that training will be provided locally, to ensure that Kickstart monies remain in and support the local economy and businesses.

 As well as having staff costs covered at minimum wage level, employers will receive £1,500 for every person they employ through Kickstart.
 Employers can agree that a proportion of that money be retained by the gateway organisation to provide training support, or opt to take the full £1500 and use it to support the placement.

 DWP work coaches will identify young people who suit the job description and put them forward for consideration for the post.
 The work coaches will maintain contact with the employer and young person throughout the placement to ensure any necessary support is in place.

-Kickstart placements can start until 31 December 2021, with the final placements ending in June 2022.
+Kickstart placements can start until 31 March 2022, with the final placements ending in September 2022.
+We will accept applications until 10 December 2021.
 There is no requirement to keep the young person on beyond the six months, however there is an aspiration that some Kickstart roles will become permanent posts funded by employers.

 How do I apply for Kickstart?